kevinmartintech/sp_Develop/docs/findings/SQLCodeDevelopment.md

 Your SQL code should be formatted in a consistent manner so specific elements like keywords, data types, table names, functions can be identified at a quick glance.

+Tabs should be converted to 4 spaces.
+Your development environment should be configured to convert tabs to 4 spaces.
+Tabs look different in different in different text editors and IDEs.
+Spaces look the same in all text editors, IDEs, GitHub, and web browsers.
+Or at least pick one for the code file so it is not mixed.

 Use one of the two Redgate SQL Prompt formatting styles "[Team Collapsed 🗗](https://github.com/kevinmartintech/sp_Develop/tree/master/Development%20Application%20Settings/Red%20Gate/SQL%20Prompt/Styles){:target="_blank" rel="noopener"}" or "[Team Expanded 🗗](https://github.com/kevinmartintech/sp_Develop/tree/master/Development%20Application%20Settings/Red%20Gate/SQL%20Prompt/Styles){:target="_blank" rel="noopener"}".
 If you edit T-SQL code that was in a one of the two styles, put the style back to its original style after you completed editing.

 - See [Redgate SQL Server Prompt](/development-app-settings#redgate-sql-server-prompt)